- Edward Aschoff, ESPN Staff Writer

 - 0 Shares

 Speed and athleticism are always immediately mentioned when talking about SEC defenses, but there’s a mental side that’s often overlooked.

 For Alabama linebacker Nico Johnson, it’s the first thing he notices when he sees youngsters competing in practices.
 Their speed is always impressive, but the way younger players are dissecting and learning defenses these days has Johnson shocked.
 It also has defensive coordinators around the league giddy with the thought of not having to simplify things for youngsters.

 “The more recruits that come in, year in and year out, it seems like they’re smarter and faster figures,” Johnson said.
 “It just keeps going and going.

 “I don’t know how it’s happening, but it’s happening.”

-Johnson says the way players respond to coaching and changes in defensive schemes have been enhanced since he arrived in Tuscaloosa in 2009.
-The senior-to-be said it was amazing to see younger players, like linebackers C.J.
-Mosley and Trey DePriest, pick up things so quickly, and admitted they were much farther ahead during their first camps than he was.
+Johnson says the way players respond to coaching and changes in defensive schemes have enhanced since he arrived in Tuscaloosa, Ala., in 2009.
+The senior-to-be said it was amazing seeing younger players, like linebackers C.J.
+Mosley and Trey DePriest, pick up things so fast, and admitted they were much further ahead during their first camps than he was.

 And Johnson thinks that it’s going on all around the league.

 As the SEC looks to earn its seventh straight national title, teams are looking to continue the tradition of having the staunchest defenses around.
 Like Johnson, Georgia coach Mark Richt believes that will start with the quicker breed of players who have entered the league.

 Richt said he thinks the SEC’s defensive success should absolutely be attributed to the type of athletes who circulate throughout the league, but he also thinks the speed in which athletes adapt to the college level helps.
 He sees what he and his coaching staff are doing duplicated at the high school level by coaching staffs, but he also sees younger athletes understanding the game more, especially in the southeast.